 Robin was just staring at her mirror, barely aware of the passage of time and her brush long since dropped on the floor, when she saw the reflection of a bright purple light flashing behind her.
 The flashing light was connected to Robin’s bedroom door and could also be easily seen from her bed in the other corner of the room.
 Robin’s room was a barely controlled mess.
 Clothes sprawled across the floor.
 Papers strung across desks.
 Half-finished screenplays bursting out of drawers.

 Robin stood up and left her bedroom.
 Her hair was as tamed as it was going to get.
 Robin’s bedroom was directly connected to the living room of her one-bedroom apartment which was only slightly less of a mess than the bedroom.
 There were shelves overflowing with books and films.
 The coffee table was empty except for a half-drank can of Dr. Pepper and a photo book of stills from the silent film era.
-Robin was a devotee of Fritz Lang’s early work and wished she could deliver a performance half as powerful and raw as Maria Falconetti in The Passion of Joan of Arc.
+Robin was a devotee of Fritz Lang’s early work and wished she was half the actress Maria Falconetti was.
 There was another bright purple light flashing above Robin’s fifty inch television and another light flashing in the tiny kitchen.